GuignardLab/sc3D/README.md

 pip install .
 ```

-### Troubleshooting for latest M1 MacOs ships.
+### Troubleshooting for latest M1 MacOs chips.
-If working with an M1 ship, it is possible that all the necessary libraries are not yet available from the usual channels.
+If working with an M1 chip, it is possible that all the necessary libraries are not yet available from the usual channels.

-To overcome this issue we recommand to manually install the latest, GitHub version __sc3D__ using [miniforge](https://github.com/conda-forge/miniforge) instead of anaconda or miniconda.
+To overcome this issue we recommand to manually install the latest, GitHub version of __sc3D__ using [miniforge](https://github.com/conda-forge/miniforge) instead of anaconda or miniconda.

 Once miniforge is installed and working, you can run the following commands:
 ```shell